vickmuir/Backup/restore-from-another-computer-windows2016.md

 # Restoring a job from another computer on Windows 2016
 {: #restorefromother2016}

-Use these steps to complete a file restore from another computer by using the Windows Central Control in Windows 2016.
+Use these steps to complete a file restore from another computer by using the Windows Central Control.

 1. Remote control your Windows 2016 server through RDP.
 2. Open CentralControl.